isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bearded-dragons-eat-cabbage.markdown

 slug: /can-bearded-dragons-eat-cabbage/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Cabbages, whether red, green, or variegated, are vegetables that are often eaten together with course meals across the world.
 Previously we checked
 [what bearded dragons eat](https://pestpolicy.com/what-do-bearded-dragons-eat/) .
 It may even concern you if these lizards can eat all cabbage species or not.
 *So, can bearded dragons eat cabbages?
 The simple answer is YES!
 The bearded dragon will feed on all varieties of cabbages without any problems.
-Actually, cabbages have rich vitamin composition (needed to boost beardies immune system), and high calcium: phosphorous ratio (that prevents metabolic bone disease).Â *
+Actually, cabbages have rich vitamin composition (needed to boost beardies immune system), and high calcium: phosphorous ratio (that prevents metabolic bone disease). *
-*Cabbages have high dietary fiber (which prevents constipation), large mineral contents (needed for growth and development of tissues), contain powerful antioxidants and anti-inflammatory, low-fat content (thus preventing obesity) as well as relatively low sugar level that help reduce cases of diabetes and high blood pressure on your bearded dragon.Â *
+*Cabbages have high dietary fiber (which prevents constipation), large mineral contents (needed for growth and development of tissues), contain powerful antioxidants and anti-inflammatory, low-fat content (thus preventing obesity) as well as relatively low sugar level that help reduce cases of diabetes and high blood pressure on your bearded dragon. *
 [amazon bestseller="Food for Bearded Dragons" items="2" template="table"]
 ## Details: Can Bearded Dragons Eat Cabbage?
 But it is necessary to keep close monitoring of the sugar and